 WHEN WE DO GET RAIN, WE GET IT ALL AT ONCE.
 And that means more landslides, runoff, algae blooms, erosion, and flooding.
 Remember the “rain bomb” on Kaua‘i in April 2018, where 50 inches of rain fell in 24 hours and cut off a whole community for months?

 FLOODS ARE CREATING ECONOMIC AND PUBLIC HEALTH RISKS.
 The number of floods per year has increased sharply since the 1960s and is expected to keep rising.
 In Honolulu alone, high tide flooding has increased from 6 days per year to 11!
 Floods cause water contamination, damage to infrastructure, and put people and their houses at risk.
+Public institutions face increasing challenges and costs to mitigate the risk of floods.

 More El Niño (ENSO) years caused by warming seas will bring more intense periods of drought and heavy tropical storms.
 Less rainfall will put our drinking water supply at risk.
 This means less groundwater, more risk of drought, and increased risk of wildfires.
 For example, 80% of Maui’s drinking water comes from the Na Wai Eha watershed, which is experiencing significant decreases in average annual rainfall.
 More ENSO years and extreme weather events will threaten the reliability of aquifers on all islands.
 This means increased stress on local agriculture, water infrastructure, and the wellbeing of humans, plants, and other animals.
 By the end of the century, rainfall is predicted to decrease up to 30% in wet areas, and 60% in dry areas, threatening native ecosystems which already comprise less than half of the State’s landscape.
 This could lead to the extinction of hundreds of endangered species found only in Hawaiʻi.
+This will further compound risks to both the built and natural environment from increased runoff, erosion, and flooding, potentially making traditional adaptation strategies antiquated.

 Efforts at mitigating and adapting to changes in rainfall will need to incorporate indigenous understandings of living with drought, and switching to dryland agriculture, along with other strategies to live with unprecedented weather patterns.